agendazhang/Peggle/README.md

   * If I clear all the orange pegs before the number of cannon balls run out and before timer reaches 0.0, I win the game.
   * If there are still orange pegs remaining when timer reaches 0.0, I lose the game.
   * If there are still orange pegs remaining when I run out of cannon balls, I lose the game.
+  * If I clear all the remaining orange pegs, but the currently cannon ball did not reach the bottom wall/did not enter the bucket before the timer reaches 0.0, I lose the game.
+  * If the cannon ball is stuck in a cluster of pegs and is unable to move, I will lose the game once the timer reaches 0.0

 * Test bucket in Game
   * Bucket is at the bottom of the screen.